Charter Member Banks

 The Clinical Trials Group of the National Cancer Institute of Canada is the only cooperative oncology group in Canada with a national base.
 Over 80 institutions across the country, ranging in size from major cancer centers to community hospitals, enrol patients on CTG studies.
 Many of the studies conducted are international in scope and material is collected from participating centres world wide.
 Collections of tissue are linked to a carefully collected and validated clinical database with well described demographic information, treatment allocations, efficacy outcomes and adverse event experience.

 The tissue bank has both retrospectively and prospectively collected a wide variety of tissue including fresh frozen, formalin fixed paraffin embedded diagnostic tumour tissue, whole blood, serum, plasma and urine on a number of different studies.
 An updated inventory and the process to be followed in applying to the biobank for material is available on the CTG external web site.
 All tissue received in the biobank is de-identified and a number of safequards are in place to ensure the confidentiality and integrity of the banked material is maintained.
 The biorepository represents an extraordinarily valuable resource to the investigator community.

 OICR - Ontario Tumour Bank

 The biospecimens and clinical data are an important resource for scientists engaged in translational research who are developing better diagnostic tools and new drug therapies.
+OTB’s accomplishments include contributions to The Cancer Genome Atlas (TCGA) which has resulted in several high-impact publications in Nature.
 Researchers depend on the Ontario Tumour Bank to provide research biospecimens of high quality, diversity, and integrity.